DillonSteyl/SCIE1000/Week 12/gas1.md

 Suppose you are an environmental scientist hired by an LNG production company and you are investigating the potential environmental consequences of a recent ethylene ignition incident at the company's plant.
 You wish to write a program that will assist you and other users in understanding the consequences of ethylene ignitions.

-**Task:** To begin, write a function called `ideal_gas_n(V)` that takes as input the volume of a gas in litres, and returns the number of moles.
+**Task:** To begin, write a function called `ideal_gas_n(V)` that takes as input the volume of a gas in cubic meters, and returns the number of moles.
 To do this, you will need to make use of the ideal gas law, which is as follows:

 `PV = nRT`,